-Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)

-- ii.
-State Policy.
-Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - iii.
-Medication Error Reporting.
-Select one of the following:

-Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items:

-(a) Specify state agency (or agencies) to which errors are reported:

-(b) Specify the types of medication errors that providers are required to record:

-(c) Specify the types of medication errors that providers must report to the state:

-Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

-Specify the types of medication errors that providers are required to record:

-iv.
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+Waiver providers are responsible for the administration of medications to waiver participants who wa con po ate Policy.
+Summarize the state policies that apply to the administration of medications by waiver providers or aiver provider responsibilities when participants self-administer medications, including (if applicable) policies incerning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and olicies referenced in the specification are available to CMS upon request through the Medicaid agency or the derating agency (if applicable). iii.
+M edication Error Reporting.
+Select one of the following: Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
+Specify the types of medication errors that providers are required to record: of ate Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performance waiver providers in the administration of medications to waiver participants and how monitoring is performed d its frequency.